astampoulis/makam-paper-funpearl/makamcode/04-ml-subset.md

 -->

 \begin{scenecomment}
-(Our heroes need a small break, so they work on a couple of features improvising on the Rast makam\footnote{Makam is the system of melodic modes used in traditional Arabic and Turkish music and in the Greek rembetiko, comprised of a set of scales, patterns of melodic development, and rules for improvisation.}.
+(Our heroes need a small break, so they work on a couple of features improvising on a makam\footnote{Makam is the system of melodic modes used in traditional Arabic and Turkish music and in the Greek rembetiko, comprised of a set of scales, patterns of melodic development, and rules for improvisation.}.
 Roza is singing, and Hagop is playing the oud.)
 \end{scenecomment}

 \begin{verse}